-Not only a glance at the newspaper, but also objective indicators such as the "World Uncertainty Index" show that crises and major changes in corporate environments are following one another at an ever faster pace, and are increasingly overlapping.
-Change is thus becoming a new permanent condition to which companies not only have to react, but which at best even serves as a means of strategic further development.
-After all, crises and other times of major change often offer the best opportunities to set oneself apart from the competition.
+Not only a look at the newspaper, but also objective key figures such as the "World Uncertainty Index" show that crises and major changes in corporate environments are occurring more and more rapidly and are increasingly overlapping.
+Change is thus becoming the new normal, to which companies must not only react, but which ideally even serves as a strategic development.
+After all, crises and other times of great change often offer the best opportunities to stand out from the competition.

 "A crisis is a terrible thing to waste."